10 unusual TEFL destinations for 2017

 Home to the so-called Big Five game and the legendary safari parks of Kruger and Sabi Sand, South Africa is certainly one of the wilder of these unusual TEFL destinations.
 It’s also a truly eclectic place to start in that new career direction, with everything from the artsy city of Cape Town to off-beat Durban and the fascinating barrios of Jo’burg on the menu!
 We’ve made it easy to get in the classroom here too, with this one-month teaching internship in sun-kissed Port Elizabeth…

 Once upon a time Colombia was written off by travelers as the province of cartels and criminals a la Pablo Escobar.
-Today, things have changed immensely, and once-rough and gritty cities like Medellin and Bogota beckon with their cobbled streets, Incan treasures and gorgeous Baroque churches.
+Today, things have changed immensely, and once-rough and gritty cities like Medellin and Bogota now beckon with their cobbled streets, handsome colonial centers, and gorgeous Baroque churches.
 Oh, and that’s not even mentioning colorful Cartagena, which pulses with Caribbean life.
 Sold yet?

 You might think Argentina is an unusual TEFL destination because not that many teachers make a beeline straight for this great slab of South America.
 However, there’s a thriving school scene here, offering graduates the chance to make their new home between the ice-topped peaks of Patagonia, the sleepless cantinas and gaucho bars of Buenos Aires, and the roaring waterfalls at Iguazu.
 Nice.